kdandy1/Cocai/README.md

 )
 ```

 Writing a Pydantic model for the input schema also gives me a chance to reword some parameter descriptions, which helps the LLM understand the tool better.
 I can then get rid of the original docstring by overriding the `description=` in `FunctionTool.from_defaults` with a succinct one-liner.
-At this point, I can actually remove the `@wraps` decorator from our `make_character` function.
+This also means our `make_character` function no longer needs its `@wraps` decorator.
+At this point, our tool looks like this to our agent:

 [soa]: https://stackoverflow.com/a/7148602/27163563